E. David Luria - Founder and Director

-She bought her first digital camera in late 2001, and her latest, a mirror-less, interchangeable lens digital camera, in late 2016.
-About 5 years ago, she started going on safaris with WPS and taking workshops, which has enabled her to learn new techniques and refine her ever-expanding skillset
+She bought her first digital camera in late 2001, and her latest, a mirrorless, interchangeable lens digital camera, in late 2019.
+About 7 years ago, she started going on safaris with WPS and taking workshops, which has enabled her to learn new techniques and refine her ever-expanding skillset

 Kevin Hacker - Instructor

 Kevin Hacker is a National Geographic published photographer, who has won awards in Landscape and Portrait photography as well.
 He is a Virginia native, and is going to school at the University of Central Florida located in Orlando.
 He is a past student of the Washington Photo Safari and hopes to bring the positive experiences he learned there to his new students.